 The referee will be asked:

 For how long and in what capacity have you know the applicant?
 If you have experience with the applicant in an academic setting, please comment on their academic performance and potential.
 Finally, any relevant information you would like to share is welcome.

 We would appreciate your opinion on the candidate’s career achievements, strengths and weaknesses, initiative, creativity, their ability to contribute in a peer-to-peer learning environment, and how the program fits with the candidate’s career aspirations.

-The Master of Science in Cybersecurity program offers only two types of scholarships: a full scholarship and a half scholarship (50% of tution).
+The Master of Science in Cybersecurity program offers two types of scholarships: one covers 50% of the cost of tuition; the other covers 25% of the cost of tuition.
+Scholarship funds only apply to courses that are required for graduation from the program.
 Our scholarships are very limited at this time and you should explore a variety of funding options.

 You're automatically considered for scholarships; there is no separate scholarship application.